ahce/youch/README.md

 pnpm add youch@beta
 ```

+### Renders errors to HTML output

 Once installed.
-You can render errors to HTML output using the `youch.render` method.
+You can render errors to HTML output using the `youch.toHTML` method.
 The HTML output is self-contained and does not require separate CSS or JavaScript files.

 In the following example, we use the `hono` framework and pretty print all the errors in development using Youch.
 You can replace Hono with any other framework of your choice.